valhuber/logic-explore/README.md

 # logic-explore

-Explore sqlalchemy, events, declarative logic.
+Explore sqlalchemy, events, declarative logic with a running example.
+Focus:
+* db-generated keys
+* update logic (specifically multi-level rollups and old value) using sqlalchemy events
+* web app using Flask AppBuilder's Quickstart.

 ## Installation
 Use pycharm, and pip install from `requirements.txt`.